 • A chance to speak with current and past university pupils

-One of the key areas of Pre-U week is signing onto ‘UCAS Apply.’
+One of the key areas of Pre-U is signing onto ‘UCAS Apply.’
 This involves uploading vital information into the centralised system, most importantly your five choices of University.
 This form will be completed and sent off before the autumn half term, with offers expected very soon after.
 It is important this process is completed with 100% accuracy as it is the universities’ first contact with you and gives them the ‘perfect picture’ of who you are.
-Your GCSE grades, AS grades (if taken), music or Lamda qualifications and many more achievements can be included on this form, as well as your personal statement and reference.
+Your GCSE grades, AS grades (if taken), music or Trinity qualifications and many more achievements can be included on this form, as well as your personal statement and reference.

-This process begins in Pre-U week with a very detailed presentation from an expert in writing personal statements.
+This process begins in Pre-U time with a very detailed presentation from an expert in writing personal statements.
 The session begins with students completing a pro-forma, which will help you to think about all the information required, which is sometimes very difficult!
-Throughout this week you will have significant exposure to the personal statement process via the Post-18 Choices evening, a talk given by a guest lecturer from a Russell Group university, as well as during the University Road Trip.
+Throughout this programme you will have significant exposure to the personal statement process via the Post-18 Choices evening, a talk given by a guest lecturer from a Russell Group university, as well as during the University Road Trip.
 You can expect to submit several drafts before you get close to your final version.
 It may seem a long process but it is well worth the time and effort.
 It is advised that you return from the summer break with a draft statement ready for your academic tutor to check.

 The Luckley system is exceptionally thorough.
 Our staff boasts an excellent record of reference writing, with many students gaining offers from all of the institutions they apply to.
 Your Academic Tutor will write the first draft of your reference, which is perfect because he or she will know you well, and this will be evident in the detail of the writing.
 Your subject staff will submit their own specific references and the academic tutor will compile these reports into one, adding any information about extra-curricular commitments and positions of responsibility in school.
 The reference is then passed to the Head and Assistant Head of Sixth Form who will add extra detail and give the reference more structure, making sure that there is no repetition between the personal statement and reference.
 The document will then be passed to the Head, who will add even more information if needed and will meet with you to go through your reference and personal statement before they are submitted.